In the United Arab Emirates, the internet is censored.

 That is why I have classified them via the following criteria, in terms that you will totally understand:

 - Speed (a VPN will slow down your connectivity)

 - Number of countries and servers it can connect to

-As regular traveler or expat, that’s all what you need to know.
+As a regular traveler or expat, that’s all that you need to know.
 These are the different VPN I trust the most and have used.

 By the way, all of them are:

 - Can be used for both desktop and mobile

 - Are available for both Android and iPhone.